Ghostbusters II: Filming

 Reitman began working on Ghostbusters II almost immediately after directing the 1988 comedy film Twins.
 Principal photography began in November 1988, in New York City.
 The budget was reported to be between $30 million and $40 million.
 Filming in New York lasted approximately two weeks and consisted mostly of exterior shoots.

-The city authorities were supportive of the project and even granted the crew permission to film on the Manhattan's Second Avenue during a period in which access for forty city blocks was restricted because of the visit of Mikhail Gorbachev, leader of the Soviet Union.
+The city authorities were supportive of the project and even granted the crew permission to film on Manhattan's Second Avenue during a period in which access for forty city blocks was restricted because of the visit of Mikhail Gorbachev, leader of the Soviet Union.
 Other locations include the Statue of Liberty and Firehouse, Hook & Ladder Company 8, the latter of which again served as the exterior of the Ghostbusters' headquarters.
 The updated Ghostbusters' business logo, which was gifted to the firehouse staff after filming, was hung on the outside of the building but eventually fell off.

 The Alexander Hamilton U.S. Custom House served as the exterior of the Manhattan Museum of Art, which housed the Vigo painting.
 The scene of Aykroyd, Ramis, and Hudson's characters emerging from a manhole covered in slime was filmed in front of the building.
 When he wrote the scene, Ramis expected the production to use a manhole, but the only available underground location was a telephone conduit.
 Space in the hole was limited, and the actors had to squeeze into it while covered in slime.
 Freezing temperatures combined with the liquid slime made the actors uncomfortable.
 The following day, they learned the cameras had been recording at the wrong speed and they would have to film the scene again.
 The scene of the Ghostbusters scanning the intersection where Oscar's possessed baby carriage is taken was filmed on First Avenue.

 Filming had moved to Los Angeles by late December 1988.
 Fire Station No. 23 again served as the interior of the Ghostbusters' headquarters.
 Greystone Mansion in Beverly Hills was used for the scene in which the Ghostbusters visit the mayor at Gracie Mansion.
 The scene in which the Ghostbusters dig a hole to find the river of slime was filmed in downtown Los Angeles.
 The scene in which a fur coat comes to life and runs away was filmed on a Los Angeles street; it was written for the original film but was not used and repurposed for Ghostbusters II.
 Filming concluded on March 7, 1989.
 Medjuck noted that characters are often seen smoking in Ghostbusters but a societal change in the intervening years meant this was no longer acceptable; Ghostbusters II depicts fewer scenes including smoking.